 The Knight before Christmas

-This is a new film that’s recently come out on Netflix.
-I watched it a couple of weeks ago with my friend and a big glass of wine.
+This film is on Netflix.
 As a simple rom-com, it’s perfect for those evenings when you just want to curl up on the sofa with your other half and enjoy a light hearted Christmas movie with an easy storyline.
 Part of the story is even set in Norwich, only a stone’s throw away from us here in Suffolk.

 Everyone knows the Christmas classic Home Alone (also, every parents nightmare to leave their children behind!).
 If your children haven’t watched it yet, it’s definitely time to introduce them to one of the funniest Christmas movies.
 Don’t let them get any ideas of how to get revenge on their siblings!